tlwilliams895/gis-devops/src/week05/display-reports/index.rst

 As we have learned from this class the ``@Controller`` annotation allows us to handle HTTP requests, and serve up HTTP responses.
 We will need a controller, an endpoint, and some logic to get the information from the database, turn it into GeoJSON, and then package it into an HTTP response.

-Again, as a good practice we should store all of our controlles, in their own directory called ``controllers/``.
+Again, as a good practice we should store all of our controllers, in their own directory called ``controllers/``.
 Create this new directory, and add a new file called ``ReportController.java``.

 In this file you will need to setup a new method handler for an endpoint that will return a GeoJSON representation of our report objects.